How to fill in your Universal Credit application form

 If you are a carer for someone with a mental health condition, you will be asked what disability benefits the person you care for gets and how many hours you spend caring for them each week.

 This will allow the DWP to work out if you are entitled to extra money as part of your Universal Credit payment as a carer.

-However, getting this extra money may affect the benefits of the person you care for receives.
-If you want more advice to understand the impact you should speak to a local welfare benefits advisor before applying.
+However, getting this extra money may affect the benefits of the person you care for.
+If you want more advice to understand the impact you should speak to a local Welfare and Benefits advisor before applying.

 Once you have finished your to-do list

-You will be asked to check through thoroughly your answers and select 'Yes' if correct for each section.
+You will be asked to check your answers thoroughly and select 'Yes' if correct for each section.
 If you tick 'No' you will have the opportunity to edit the information before submitting your Universal Credit claim.

 If your situation has changed

 If your situation has changed, you must update the information on your account as soon as possible.
 This is important as your Universal Credit payment can be stopped or reduced if the details are incorrect.